pinkpixel-dev/mem0-mcp/OVERVIEW.md

 ### Key Components

 - **Mem0MCPServer Class**: The main class that initializes the server, sets up tool handlers, and implements the core functionality
-- **SafeLogger Class**: A utility class that selectively redirects console.log calls to stderr to avoid interfering with MCP protocol communication
+- **SafeLogger Class**: An innovative utility class that selectively redirects console.log calls from the mem0ai library to stderr without disrupting MCP protocol communication.
+This solves a critical issue where library output could break the MCP protocol.
-- **Tool Handlers**: Functions that handle the `add_memory`, `search_memory`, and `delete_memory` tools
+- **Tool Handlers**: Functions that handle the `add_memory`, `search_memory`, and `delete_memory` tools with comprehensive error handling
-- **Configuration Generator**: A bash script that helps users generate MCP configuration files and start the server
+- **Configuration Generator**: A sophisticated 403-line bash script with colorful ASCII art, interactive menus, and multiple configuration options
+- **Dynamic Client Initialization**: Smart detection of available API keys to automatically choose between cloud and local storage modes

 ## Storage Modes